ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 ![](\Sidequests\assets\registry\2020-03-08_21h19_20.png)

+## Accessing Bolt App

-You can try previously found credentials, but so far we don't have the right ones.
+It's usually good practice to try previously found credentials on new targets like this, but so far we don't have the right ones.
 Instead, continue the enumeration by looking into the other info found from the config file, "bolt.db".